-- Encoding information in a memorable phrase

-- Using vivid, positive, humorous phrases

-- Naughty Elephants Squirt Water??
+Encoding information in a memorable phrase (\bullet) Using vivid, positive, humorous phrases Naughty Elephants Squirt Water??
 My Very Eager Mother Just Served Us Nine Pizzas??

-- Every Good Boy Deserves Favour??

-- Richard Of York Gave Battle In Vain??
+Every Good Boy Deserves Favour??
+Richard Of York Gave Battle In Vain??

-Journey technique
+Journey Technique

-● Use an established journey
+- Use an established journey

-● Post-it's around the house
+- Post-its around the house

-(Bedroom→Bathroom→Stairs→Kitchen)
+(Bedroom Bathroom Stairs Kitchen)

-Associate landmarks on the journey with the items to remember e.g. journey to school
+- Associate landmarks on the journey with the items to remember, e.g. journey to school

-Ould be useful for remember items in an order
+- Could be useful to remember items in an order